apache/spark/docs/apache-airflow/howto/custom-operator.rst

 In the example, the ``template_fields`` should be ``['guest_name']`` and not  ``['name']``

-Additionally you may provide ``template_fields_renderers`` dictionary which defines in what style the value from template field renders in Web UI.
+Additionally you may provide ``template_fields_renderers`` a dictionary which defines in what style the value from template field renders in Web UI.
 For example:

 .. code-block:: python